 Performance Fatigue & The Need to Retreat

-I think some people forget how overwhelming it is to always have to be “on.”
+I think some people forget how overwhelming it is to always be "on."

 Being around others, even people we love, takes quiet energy.
 Our nervous system is always scanning for cues: tone, touch, eye contact, mood.
-Not in a danger-sensing way necessarily, just as this low hum of awareness.
+Not in a danger-sensing way necessarily.
+Just this low hum of awareness.

 Even joy takes energy to absorb.